a-memme/Customer_Churn_and_CLTV/README.md

    - Dropouts vary from consumer to consumer, and follows a Beta distribution with parameters a and β for the entire dataset

 ### CLTV - Gamma Gamma Submodel
-The Gamma Gamma submodel - very popularly paired with the BG/NBD model - looks to predict the expected average profit of the consumer (i.e their future average order value) with use of the BG/NBD's outputs by a very similar process.
+The Gamma Gamma submodel - very popularly paired with the BG/NBD model - looks to predict the expected average profit of the consumer (i.e their future average order value) with use of the BG/NBD's outputs by a very similar process [^2].
 The assumptions of the model are:
 - Order frequency and monetary values (current aov) of customers are not correlated
 - Monetary values of individual transactions are randomly distributed around their average order value
 - Average order values vary from consumer to consumer but are constant for a single consumer through their lifetime